 Dr. Al Sears, and integrative medicine practitioner and founder of the Center for Health and Wellness, says, activated charcoal is “so potent that one gram of it—an amount the size of your fingernail—can adsorb enough toxins to fill the square footage of four tennis courts.”

-This science that has been know for thousands of years.
+This science that has been known for thousands of years.

 As early as 1500 B.C., the ancient Egyptians documented several kinds of charcoal for various therapeutic uses such as for putrifying wounds to remove odors, and for problems in the gastric intestinal tract.
 The Egyptians also used charcoal as a topical antidote to poisoning.
 160 (Yehaskel, 1978).
 Ancient Hindus filtered their water with charcoal (Cheremisinoff and Ellerbusch, 1978)